ForceManager/api-rest-java/README.md

 #### Step 2: Import Maven Project into Eclipse

-To import an existing Maven project into Eclipse, just right-click the Package Explorer and:
+To import an existing Maven project into Eclipse, just right-click the Package Explorer and go to:

 `
 Import... > Existing Maven Projects > Select root directory > Finish `

 It's possible that you need to update Maven project.
-To do it, just right-click the project and:
+To do it, just right-click the project and go to:

 `
 Maven > Update Project...